hoelzro/tw-full-text-search/README.md

 # Ideas for Future Enhancement

-  * Display score for serach results
+  * Display score for search results
   * Specify a filter for tiddlers to be included in the index.
   * Custom stemmers for non-English/mixed language wikis
   * Automatically index in the background upon startup